Updated May 20, 2020

 - Demographic information: date of birth; salutation; title; and language preferences.

-- Council Member data: With respect to Council Members (in addition to any other applicable category set out in this Notice), we also collect wireless device addresses (including text message addresses), payment information, professional biography, and other profiling information pertaining to your experience and expertise.
+- Network Member data: With respect to Network Members (in addition to any other applicable category set out in this Notice), we also collect wireless device addresses (including text message addresses), payment information, professional biography, and other profiling information pertaining to your experience and expertise.

 - Contact details: address; telephone number; email address; and details of your public business networking profile(s) or online biographies.